todiian/deep-fus/README.md

 If you would rather test your own set of hyperparameters, you can call `python train.py` in the `src` folder.
 Currently, the [training routine](src/train.py) uses the hyperparameters values from our Bayesian optimization.
 Note that this routine assumes that the training and validation datasets are available in the folders [data/train](data/train) and [data/dev](data/dev).

-## Reconstructing the test images using a pre-trained model
+### Reconstructing test images using a pre-trained model
 Pre-trained models are available in [pretrained_models](pretrained_models).
 Use one of these models to reconstruct the power Doppler images in the folder [data/test](data/test).

 In the `src` folder, call `python predict.py` to reconstruct the images in the test set.
 This script plots the images reconstructed by the network (predicted), the reference images (original) reconstructed by the conventional power Doppler processing with the full compound dataset, the absolute difference images, and the scatter plots of the pixel values in the predicted and original images.
 In addition, the script saves the .mat files and the quantitative metrics (SSIM, PSNR, and NMSE) for each image.
 The results are saved in the model folder.